3 Trade Show Booth Design Trends for 2021

 Multi-Touch Video Walls

 Use animated displays to engage visitors at your booth.
 The longer people get engrossed with your audio/visual displays, the higher your chances of getting them to learn about your exhibition.
+An animated light box is a powerful display tool which generates a bright, vibrant “moving image”, meant to draw the eye to your exhibit booth.

 Interactive Walls and Cut-Outs